 The human ability to control fire would have brought a semblance of day to night, helping our ancestors to see in an otherwise dark world and keep nocturnal predators at bay.
 The warmth of the flames also helped people stay warm in cold weather, enabling us to live in cooler areas.
 And of course it gave us cooking, which some researchers suggest influenced human evolution — cooked foods are easier to chew and digest, perhaps contributing to human reductions in tooth and gut size.

 Humans are the only species known to blush, a behavior Darwin called "the most peculiar and the most human of all expressions."
-It remains uncertain why people blush, involuntarily revealing our innermost emotions.
+It remains uncertain why people blush, involuntarily revealing our innermost emotions (we do know how it works).
 The most common idea is that blushing helps keep people honest, benefiting the group as a whole.

 Humans must remain in the care of their parents for much longer than other living primates.
 The question then becomes why, when it might make more evolutionary sense to grow as fast as possible to have more offspring.
 The explanation may be our large brains, which presumably require a long time to grow and learn.

 Most animals reproduce until they die, but in humans, females can survive long after ceasing reproduction.
 This might be due to the social bonds seen in humans — in extended families, grandparents can help ensure the success of their families long after they themselves can have children.